dantrr/100-days-of-code/log.md

 **Thoughts**: this is super handy in day to day life or just to do simple investment math.

 ### Day 81 // 20-July-2022
+**Today's Progress**: learned about calculating future and present values as well as monthly loan payments in npf.

+### Day 82 // 21-July-2022
+**Today's Progress**: learned about calculating IRR and plotting data on a chart with pyplot.

+**Thoughts**: this was super fun, i can make PNGs without any GUI software.

+### Day 83 // 22-July-2022
 **Today's Progress**:

 **Thoughts**: